giuseppeg/dss/website/md/index.md

 <div class="bar foo">hello</div>
 ```

-Such a feature makes it possible to tell with **confidence** which rules apply and/or overrule others at a given point in time.
+Such a feature makes it possible to tell with **confidence** which rules apply and/or overrule others at any given point in time.

 This website is styled with DSS and its source code is available on [GitHub](https://github.com/giuseppeg/dss/tree/master/website).
 We also have a handful of [examples](https://github.com/giuseppeg/dss/tree/master/examples).